 The project spans back to 2012, when the company’s main shareholder, Dr. Andreas Kaufmann, had first started exploring the idea of a Leica watch.
 It should be said, though, that the L1 and L2 aren’t the first watches to bear the Leica name.
 As recently as 2014, Velbray watches — which created a shutter-like watch display — produced a Leica limited edition for the brand’s 100th anniversary.
 But the L1 and L2 are the first watches built from the ground up to be sold by Leica exclusively.
 What’s more, Leica has more watch models planned for the future.

-Pricing will start at around 10,000 EUR for the more basic L1, which will go on sale later this year at ten different Leica stores worldwide.
-These aren’t numbered limited edition pieces per se, but they will be made in relatively small numbers; Leica is only planning around 400 pieces for its first year of production.
+Pricing starts at around $10,000 for the simpler L1, and they'll initially be available at seven different Leica stores worldwide.
+These aren’t numbered limited edition pieces per se, but they will be made in relatively small numbers.